 Unless I have the past year’s anecdotal records or running records, I try to group the students initially by reading level.
 Later, I may change the groups to strategy groups or a combination of the two.
 It’s difficult to guess at which strategies your students will need until you have a chance to read with them or analyze past records.

-Use a form like this one (bel0w) to help you map out groups.
+Use a form like this free one (bel0w) to help you map out groups.
 It’s a 2-page resource – one page is organized by colors and F&P levels, and the other page is completely blank so you can customize your own.